dysoct/unifi-tv/README.md

 ![Cover Image](https://i.ibb.co/PmYn5c5/image.png)
+## Before you use this playlist
+This playlist won't support emulators (such as Nox and BlueStacks) - mostly due to Widevine issues.
+See [this discussion thread](https://raw.githubusercontent.com/weareblahs/unifi-tv/main/dev/unifitv.ejs) for more information.
+You can use a real device - no matter it's smartphones or TV boxes (sideload TiviMate if your TV Box isn't certified by Google) for this playlist.
 # Recommended option: Direct URL for m3u8
 You don't have to find the AuthResp_VUID - Use the following URL format on your IPTV client:
 ``https://my-iptv.herokuapp.com/m3u8/unifi-tv?userID=(Your Phone Number)&clientPasswd=(Your playtv@unifi Password)``